 - Step Three: Prepare and File the Paperwork

 - Step Four: Attend the Family Court Hearing

 Talk to a Family Law Attorney If You Feel You Need to Relinquish Your Parental Rights

 Family law cases involving children can be highly emotional.
 Therefore, it’s important to have the steady guidance of legal professionals who are ready listen and help you find the best possible resolution.
 If you’ve decided to legally terminate your parental rights and duties to your child, we strongly recommend talking to a family law attorney.
-Call 303-688-0944 for your free case assessment.
+Call 303-688-0944 for your case assessment.

 What Does Relinquishing Parental Rights Mean?

 In Colorado, relinquishment is a legal process by which a mother or father severs all parental ties and allows another party to take custody of their child.
 The relinquishing parent no longer has any legal rights or obligations to the child.

 If you relinquish your right, you give up your right to make any decisions concerning the child’s …